Triangulated categories of mixed motives: General definitions and axiomatic

 for each morphism $f:T \rightarrow S$, subject to coherence identities; see \cite[Exp.~VI]{SGA1}.

-If $\M$ is monoidal, the tensor product of two cartesian sections is defined termwise. \end{num}
+If $\M$ is monoidal, the tensor product of two Cartesian sections is defined termwise. \end{num}

 \begin{df} let $\M$ be a monoidal pre-$\Pmor$-fibred category.
-A set of \emph{twists} $\tau$ for $\M$ is a set of cartesian sections of $\M$ stable by tensor product.
-For short, we say also that $\M$ is \emph{$\tau$-twisted}. \end{df}
+A set of \emph{twists} $\tau$ for $\M$ is a set of Cartesian sections of $\M$ which is stable by tensor product (up to isomorphism), and contains the unit $\un$.
+For short, when $\M$ is endowed with a set of twists $\tau$, we say also that $\M$ is \emph{$\tau$-twisted}. \end{df}

 \begin{num} Let $\M$ be a monoidal pre-$\Pmor$-fibred category endowed with a set of twists $\tau$.

 The tensor product on $\tau$ induces a monoid structure that we will denote by $+$ (the unit object of $\tau$ will be written $0$).